GerHobbelt/mio/README.md

 Mio's build system provides an installation target and support for downstream consumption via CMake's [`find_package`](https://cmake.org/cmake/help/v3.0/command/find_package.html) intrinsic function.
 CMake allows installation to an arbitrary location, which may be specified by defining `CMAKE_INSTALL_PREFIX` at configure time.
-In the absense of a user specification, CMake will install mio to conventional location based on the platform operating system.
+In the absense of a user specification, CMake will install mio to a conventional location based on the platform operating system.

 To use a static configuration build tool, such as GNU Make or Ninja: